Warhawk Air Museum

-The Warhawk Air Museum is an aviation museum located in Nampa, Idaho.
+The Warhawk Air Museum is a military service and aviation museum located in Nampa, Idaho.

 History

 The museum was founded on 6 March 1989 by John and Sue Paul.

+The P-47 Dottie Mae, which was recovered from a lake in Austria in 2005, was restored by Vintage Airframes in Caldwell, Idaho and unveiled in August 2017 at the Warhawk Air Museum's Warbird Roundup.

 In 2021, it announced plans for an expansion.
+Ground was broken on the expansion in October 2023.